AdobeDocs/campaign-standard.en/help/channels/using/defining-dynamic-text.md

 >
 >For SMS and push, you can only define dynamic text.
 You can define both dynamic content and text in a landing page.
 If you want to define dynamic text with the [Email Designer](../../designing/using/designing-content-in-adobe-campaign.md), see [Defining dynamic content in an email](../../designing/using/personalization.md#defining-dynamic-content-in-an-email).

+Note that some emojis (surrogate pairs) cannot be stored in 2 bytes (16bits) and need to get encoded into 2 UTF-16 characters.
+These emojis can cause some incompatibility issues in dynamic text.
+You need to perform strong tests before sending your messages.
+For example, the following emoji could cause some compatibility issue: UTF-16 encoding 0xD83C 0xDF89.

 The example below shows how to define dynamic text in an SMS message.

 1. Select text in the body of your message or landing page.